jagregory/abrash-zen-of-asm/src/chapter-14.md

 Avoiding inefficient forward references can be a frustrating task, involving many assembly errors from short jumps that you thought *might* reach their destinations but which turned out not to.
 What's more, MASM doesn't tell you when it encounters inefficient forward references, so there's no easy way to identify opportunities to save bytes and/or cycles by using short jumps and by moving data and equates so as to avoid forward references.

-In short, there's no good way to avoid inefficient code with *MASM* — but it's a different story with TASM and OPTASM.
+In short, there's no good way to avoid inefficient code with *MASM*—but it's a different story with TASM and OPTASM.
 TASM can detect inefficient code as it assembles, issuing warnings to that effect if you so desire.
 You do then need to reedit your source code to correct the inefficient code, but once that's done you can relax in the knowledge that the assembler is generating the best possible machine language code from your source code.

 OPTASM goes TASM one better.
 OPTASM can actually assemble the most efficient possible code automatically, with no intervention on your part required.
 Be warned, however, that I've heard that OPTASM is mostly but not 100% MASM-compatible.
 On the other hand, Borland claims TASM is 100% MASM-compatible, and I've found no reason to dispute that claim.